27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Tenerife Island

-Tenerife is a whole different story, really.
-When backpacking Spain and considering the Canary Islands as a whole, it feels like a different trip you need to plan.
+Tenerife is a whole different story.
+When backpacking Spain and considering the Canary Islands, it really feels like a separate trip you need to plan.

-Therefore, we have written a handmade guide covering best hostels in Tenerife.
-And we also have our #3 La Tortuga Hostel in our Yoga Hostels in the World guide too.
+That’s why we wrote a handmade guide to the best hostels in Tenerife.
+And our #3, La Tortuga Hostel, is also in our Yoga Hostels in the World guide.

 1. The Tree House Tenerife